ericwq/gskills/docs/wrappers.md

 - In `newEDSBalancerImpl()`, `edsImpl.subBalancerBuilder` is created by pick the builder name `"round_robin"`.
 - `edsImpl.subBalancerBuilder` is actually `baseBuilder`.
 - The priority locality balancer and builder is wrapped by `subBalancerWrapper`.
 - Note this `subBalancerWrapper` is different with the `subBalancerWrapper` in CDS balancer.
+Their builder and balancer is different.
 - `subBalancerWrapper.ClientConn` is of type `edsBalancerWrapperCC`.

 Once `subBalancerWrapper.startBalancer()` is called by `edsBalancerImpl.startPriority()`,